Uniswap (UNI) Taxes in the US 2026 – DEX Swaps, LP Income & Reporting

 Providing Liquidity on Uniswap v2/v3

-Depositing tokens into a Uniswap liquidity pool is treated as a taxable disposal of the deposited tokens, with the LP tokens received as the new asset at a new cost basis.
+Depositing into a Uniswap pool is treated as a taxable disposal of the deposited tokens — you receive LP tokens as the new asset at a new cost basis.
+And when you pull your liquidity?
+Another taxable event.
+You receive back tokens, possibly in different ratios due to impermanent loss.

 LP Fee Income